vaib25vicky/portScan/README.md

-# portScan
+# PortScan
-Port Scan and network mapping with python.
+Port Scanning and network mapping with python.